Ashkali and Balkan Egyptians: History of Ashkali

 The origin of the Ashkali remains scientifically unexplained.
 The Ashkali community leaders have constructed a few narratives.
 According to the Persian narrative, the Ashkali people originated in Persia in the 4th century.
 According to the Italian narrative, which is based on folk etymology, they are colonists from ancient Rome.
-According to the Semitic narrative, they originated in Ashkelon (now Israel).
+According to the Semitic narrative, originated in the town Ashkelon in Biblical Palestine.

 The Ashkali were aligned with Albanians before, during and after the Kosovo war.
 During the war, many were sent to refugee camps with the Romani people in Kosovo.
 After the war ended in 1999, some of them reaffirmed their identity as Ashkali to show their pro-Albanian stance and distinguish themselves from the Arlije and Gurbeti Roma, who had been mistakenly viewed as pro-Serbian.
 However, viewed by the majority population as pro-Serbian Roma, they were persecuted by Albanian nationalists in the presence of NATO forces.
 As the majority of Kosovo Roma, many of them settled in Serbia and Montenegro.
 Others moved to Albania, Serbia and Macedonia and the whole of Western Europe, such as Germany and France.

 The first Ashkali party (Democratic Ashkali Party of Kosovo) was formed in 2000 under Sabit Rrahmani, who supported Kosovo's independence in the name of all Ashkali.

 Demographics

 Most Ashkali live in Kosovo, but they also reside in Serbia and Montenegro, while most Balkan Egyptians are thought to live in North Macedonia and Albania, rather than Kosovo.
 In the Macedonian census of 2002, 3,713 people identified as Egyptian, while in the Serbian census of 2002 (excluding Kosovo), 814 people identified as Egyptian.
 In the Montenegrin census, on the other hand, 225 people identified as Egyptian.

 Ashkali are predominant in the central and eastern regions of Kosovo: Ferizaj, Fushë Kosova, and Lipjan.
 Kosovo's Egyptian community is mostly to be found in its western part, in Gjakova, Istog, Peja, and Deçan.
-The Ashkali as well as the Egyptian community of Kosovo had 98% unemployment in 2009.